udecode/plate/docs/ROADMAP.md

         color palette panel.
   - [ ] FontSize – Enables support for font sizes.
   - [ ] FontFamily – Enables support for font families.
-- [ ] Highlight – Enables support for highlights, useful when reviewing
-      content or highlighting it for future reference.
+- [x] Highlight – Enables support for highlights, useful when reviewing content or highlighting it for future reference.
-  - [x] Highlight leaf
   - [ ] Insert highlight
   - [ ] Remove highlight
   - [ ] Configurable color palette panel
+- [ ] RemoveMark – Enables support for removing all the marks in the selection.

 ### Deserializers

-- [x] DeserializerHtml – Enables support for deserializing content from HTML format to Slate format.
+- [x] DeserializeHtml – Enables support for deserializing content from HTML format to Slate format.
-- [x] DeserializerMarkdown – Enables support for deserializing content from Markdown format to Slate format.
+- [x] DeserializeMarkdown – Enables support for deserializing content from Markdown format to Slate format.
-- [ ] DeserializerOffice – Enables support for deserializing content
+- [ ] DeserializeOffice – Enables support for deserializing content from
-      from Microsoft Office or Google Docs format to Slate format.
+      Microsoft Office or Google Docs format to Slate format.

-### Normalizers & Handlers
+### Serializers

-- [ ] Autoformat – Enables support for autoformatting actions.
+- [ ] SerializeHtml – Enables support for serializing content from Slate
+      format to HTML format.
-  - [x] AutoFormatElement – Enables support for autoformatting texts to elements.
+- [ ] SerializeMarkdown – Enables support for serializing content from
-    - [ ] rename `withShortcuts` to `withElementAutoformat`
-    - [ ] Code block: start a line with ```
+      Slate format to Markdown format.
-  - [x] AutoFormatMark – Enables support for autoformatting texts to marks.
+- [ ] SerializeOffice – Enables support for serializing content from
-    - [ ] Strikethrough – Type `~~text~~`
-    - [ ] Remove the special characters when inline formatting.
-E.g.
-          `**text**` would be replaced by `text` in bold
-  - [ ] Combine `withBlockAutoformat` with MarkdownPreviewPlugin
+      Slate format to Microsoft Office or Google Docs format.

+### Normalizers

 - [x] NormalizeTypes – Enables support for defining type rules for specific locations in the document.
 For example, it can help to ensure that there will always be a single title field at the